Skip to Content

 Sale

-• Custom routing considers the size and weight of your RV then finds the best route (not available in all areas)
+• Find the best roads for your RV with custom routing for the size and weight of your RV or trailer (not available in all areas; always defer to posted...

-But here’s our caveat: While we really like our Garmin RV890, it’s not our sole means of navigation.
+But here’s our caveat: While we really liked our Garmin RV895, it wasn’t our sole means of navigation.
 An RV-safe GPS device is fantastic, but every navigation system has its weaknesses, so we don’t rely solely on any single means of navigation.
 We like to double-check routing using other services such as Apple Maps, Google Maps, or other RV-safe GPS apps.

 For further information on some of our favorite apps, see our post on our top five RV trip planning apps.